-image Where else but in Hawaii can you hike through a beautiful rain forest and then across a volcanic crater floor all in the same hike?
-This unique hike is one of my favorites in Hawaii.
-It’s called the Kilauea Iki hike and it is located on the Big Island in Hawaii Volcanoes National Park.
-It is truly amazing to go through the contrast of environments, from the rich rain forest to the crater with plant life barely dotted along the floor.
+Where else but in Hawaii can you hike through a lush rain forest and then across a barren volcanic crater floor all in the same hike?
+This unique hike is one of my favorites in all of Hawaii.
+It’s called the Kilauea Iki Trail and it is located on the Big Island in Hawaii Volcanoes National Park.
+It is truly amazing to go through the contrast of environments, from the green forest to the crater with barely any plant life dotted along the floor.

-Kilauea Iki had been inactive for nearly a century when it erupted in 1959 for 36 days.
-If you take this hike, imagine the lava shooting up more than 1,900 feet which is four times the height of the crater walls.
-To learn more about the history of Kilauea Iki and see some fascinating photos taken during the eruption, see this link to the Hawaiian Volcano Observatory.
+Kilauea Iki had been inactive for nearly a century when it dramatically erupted in 1959 for 36 days.
+If you take this hike, imagine the lava shooting up more than 1,900 feet which is more than four times the height of the crater walls.
+To learn more about the history of Kilauea Iki and see some fascinating photos taken during the eruption, see this link.

 I have been on this hiking trail several times.
 When family and friends come to visit, this is the hike we take them on!
 Going down into the crater is easy, and walking across is no problem, hiking back up out of the crater–although not steep, is still uphill all the way.
 There actually is a bench conveniently located halfway up though:) You may still see my butt print there!